What is SEO? [Definition and Examples]

-Unlike on-page practices which involve your websites design and structure, off-page SEO has to do with everything that doesn’t happen directly on your website, taking on more promotional methods.
+Unlike on-page practices which involve the design and structure of your website, off-page SEO has to do with everything that doesn’t happen directly on your website, taking on more promotional methods.

 This is everything from, among other things, link building, social media, and local search engine optimization.

-Link building is the process of gaining quality backlinks from other websites and is an important part to off-page SEO.
+Link building is the process of gaining quality backlinks from other websites and is an important part of off-page SEO.

 Backlinks are simply links directing to your website from another website.